A lot of money is chasing the term of disruption in retail and examining radical disruptive trends.

 After we agreed the first jacket wasn’t right for me, she held out that bold print jacket.
 I put it on, looked in the mirror, and fell in love.
 Two other employees watched and joined in at times to add their two cents even though they were waiting on other customers.

 We co-created a new look for me.
-The nearly hour I spent in the shop passed easily.
+The near-hour I spent in the shop passed quickly.

 That young woman crafted a social experience for me.
 She skillfully set the table and presented me with each dish.

 Compare that with the new focus of getting shoppers in and out of stores as quickly as possible.
-Not making them even come into the store and delivering the item to the curb.
+Not enticing them into the store and delivering the item to the curb.

-But I get it.
+I get it.
 The new stay-at-home economy is turning retail upside down.
+But when they do go out eventually ...

 How are you making a human connection that focuses on the customer first?